alunacjones/LSL.Scrutor.Extensions/readme.md

 If you have a factory interface then you can automatically create a proxy that will instantiate the type with this method.

-> **NOTE**: The return type can be an interface as long as it is registered to a concrete type

 ### Example

 Assuming you have a definition for a factory interface as below: